pratyushmaini/pratyushmaini.github.io/_posts/2020-11-16-pooling-analysis.md

 <img src="/assets/images/2020-11-20-Pooling-Analysis-Blog/Untitled%206.png" alt="IMDB Wiki Table" width="1000"/>
 </p>

+1. We modify the training set to contain input from the modified distribution : Wiki (Left), Wiki (Mid), Wiki (Right).
+2. BiLSTM accuracy in mid setting = majority class baseline in low-resource datasets.

 ### Fine-grained Positional Biases</b></p>

 <i> ~ How does the position of a word impact its importance in the final prediction by a model? ~  </i>